 \subsection{Instructions and Responses}

-We utilise LLMs to generate synthetic examples for all datasets by instructing them.
-We start constructing the instructions using the descriptions of the dataset papers as a reference and provide LLMs with some examples, randomly sampled from the \textit{train (+validation)} split of the original dataset, and ask them to generate similar data points.
+We utilise LLMs to generate synthetic examples for all datasets by prompting them.
+We construct instructions using the descriptions from the dataset papers as a reference and provide LLMs with some examples, randomly sampled from the \textit{train (+validation)} split of the original dataset, then ask LLMs to generate similar data points.
 We experiment with various instructions and evaluate the synthesised data on a smaller scale, update the instructions based on the errors, and then choose the best instruction to generate the final datasets.

-The final instruction and responses (ChatGPT as an example) can be seen in \autoref{tab:instructions}.
+The final instructions and responses are in \autoref{tab:instructions}.
+Our data generation process comprises the following key steps: (1) We establish the desired total number of examples to generate.
+This quantity can be determined by various factors such as budget constraints, a fixed ratio concerning the original dataset, etc. (2) We proceed to generate examples through the following iterative process: (a) To ensure diversity,\footnote{An analysis of the diversity of the generation as well as topic coverage is included in \autoref{sec:diversity}.} we randomly sample a set of $n$ examples from the training datasets. (b) We append these sampled examples to the instructions and prompt the model to generate an additional set of $m$ new examples. (c) Afterwards, we perform post-processing and only add valid and unique examples to the generated set.
+Typically, the values of $n$ and $m$ are set to 5 to 10.

-We first request LLMs to generate a total of 3$\sim$4K data points for each dataset, and then parse and filter the responses, where we only keep the unique examples.
-LLMs tend to generate inconsistent output with the invalid format and often generate fewer samples than requested.
+We focus on a fixed-budget scenario and first generate a total of 3-4K data points for each dataset with LLMs.
+LLMs tend to generate fewer samples than requested or inconsistent output in invalid formats.
 We report the success rate for different LLMs on the three datasets in \autoref{tab:success}, which indicates that GPT-4 has the most robustness.

-Among the datasets, XWinograd, specifically, has the lowest generation success rate for LLMs, because the data requires both answers to be from the generated sentence, with only one pronoun being replaced.
+Among the datasets, LLMs have the lowest generation success rate for XWinograd, which is more challenging.
+XWinograd requires both answers to be from the generated sentence, with only one pronoun being replaced.
 In addition, we observed pronoun inconsistency in the generated XWinograd data.
 Despite the requirement for interchangeable pronouns in the options, models frequently fail to comply.
 For example, ``The dog bit the mailman because \_ entered the yard.'' is generated by ChatGPT with the options `The dog`'' or ``the mailman'', however, ``\_'' in the sentence cannot be replaced by the same pronoun for the given two options, hence it may make the task easier and the example is considered suboptimal.
 We keep those instances in the dataset and discuss further in \S\ref{sec:human}.